TMD20/torrent-quick-search/README.md

 The toggle shrinks when not in use, and can be moved around if desired

+# Features
+* Toggle Search based on info gathered on Page
+* Resizable+Moveable Element
+* Can Send downloads directly to clients
+* Can Store Multiple clients
+* Supports Multiple Search Aggregator
+* Faster Results through Concurrent searching
+  - Up to 10 request at once
+  - Results are available for each indexers as soon as they return
+  - Slow indexers won't block
+* Option to change Search query via customsearchbox

 # Suported Sites
 * Blutopia
 * Animebytes